-Given the IPUC order, Staff recommended the acknowledgment of IPCo's 2004 IRP.
-Recognizing that coal is a possible future resource acquisition candidate, Staff stated its belief that it is appropriate for IPCo to proceed with the necessary steps to inventory potential coal plant site locations, permitting requirements, and transmission needs.
-Further, Staff recommended that IPCo should more thoroughly investigate in its 2006 IRP planning process the need and timing for a coal-fired resource.
+Public Meeting Presentation: At the Commission's \\\\\\\, 2005, public meeting, Staff recommended the acknowledgment of IPCo's 2002 IRP, with the specific exception that it is premature to acknowledge the acquisition of a 500 MW coal plant in 2011.
+Recognizing that coal is a possible future resource acquisition candidate, however, Staff indicated that it is appropriate for IPCo to proceed with the necessary steps to inventory potential site locations, permitting requirements, and transmission needs.
+Further, Staff recommended that IPCo should revisit the timing and need for a coal-fired resource as early as possible in the 2006 IRP planning process.